19 Totally Awesome Things to do in Whistler in Summer!

 We also had lunch at the brewery and shared the “as big as your face nachos”.
 This dish really is huge and it’s certainly a lot bigger than your face.

 The brewery is located to the south of Whistler.
-Although a little out of town, it’s worth it for any beer lover like myself!
+Although a little out of town, this is a great Whistler activity rain, hail, or shine!

 14. Kayak the River of Golden Dreams

 |Rating:||4/5 – It’s rated by many as an awesome tour with |

 plenty of amazing scenery to see!

 What could sound better than kayaking the River of Golden Dreams?
 This very unique kayaking tour in Whistler is really relaxing.
 On the trip, you can enjoy nature from a kayak or canoe.